Can I Eat Expired Raw Egg Whites?

 Expert Source

-"Raw egg whites should be refrigerated at 40°F or below and used within 2-4 days for optimal safety, according to FDA guidelines."
+"According to USDA guidelines, raw egg whites should be stored in the refrigerator at 40°F or below and used within 2-4 days for optimal safety."

 Fresh Raw Egg Whites